Preparing for the BCGP Exam – Why Are People Failing?

 BCGP Study Materials

+We are so honored to have received this review from a fellow pharmacist!
 With a laser focus on the content outline, we’ve made preparing for the BCGP exam more efficient than ever.
 We’ve had several successful candidates use our study material and we have continually tried to improve and add new content.
 Our most recent addition is our 27 page PDF on Social, Regulatory, Geriatric and Public Health Issues (the non-clinical 40% of the exam)!
 Knowledge of these topics is absolutely critical to passing the exam.

 This will be included at no additional cost in our 6 month and 1 year BCGP all access passes!
 Our board certification statistics study guide, 2 BCGP Practice Exams, Medication Comparison Tables, and 12+ Hour Review Course with slide deck is also included in the all access passes.